 Those warm summer days will ensure your compost bin works hard over the next few months.
-The heat activates micro-organisms to breakdown your compostable material even faster.
-It may even be enough to kill any weeds that may have accidently been placed in your compost bin.
+The heat activates microorganisms to breakdown your compostable material even faster.
+It may even be enough to kill any weeds that may have accidentally been placed in your compost bin.

 If you find the warm weather is drying out your compost bin too much, or are finding ants on the surface, this is a good indicator that you compost bins requires a little more moisture.
 Try adding fruit and vegetable peelings in the first instance, if you find the contents are still too dry you can always add a little water from your